 This beach is stunning and the jagged rocks and the fine sandy beaches definitely make it one of the best beaches in New Zealand to enjoy.
 Just make sure to plan your trip (and snacks) well in advance.

 This area has limited access to foodie spots, especially if you’re visiting during the less busy times.

 9.)
 Paihia Beach

-Ideal for water activities such as swimming, kayaking and sailing, Paihia Beach is a popular destination for families and tourists.
-You’re never too far from shops, restaurants and hotels, making it an ideal getaway for visitors who want a beach right at their doorstep.
+Ideal for water activities such as swimming, kayaking and sailing, Paihia Beach is a popular destination for locals and visitors, too.

 10.)
 Wharariki Beach